Quansight-Labs/ndindex/docs/index.md

   ndindex pre-codes common slice arithmetic into useful abstractions so you don't have to try to figure out all the different cases yourself.
-And due to extensive testing (see below), you can be assured that ndindex is correct.
+And due to [extensive testing](testing), you can be assured that ndindex is correct.

 (installation)=
 ## Installation